 - Ident peak levels will usually be flagged for Audio description.
 These are OK as is, as the Ident must be dipped to accommodate the narrator over the content.

-- The Audio Description for the Ident should always be “Letters pop out from a white background and then turn red, Netflix.”
+- The Audio Description for the Ident should always be “A red letter N unfolds into a spectrum of colors.”

 - When saving an issue, wait for it to complete the saving process.
 If you update another issue before a previous issue has saved, that next issue will not update.